AdaCore/spark2014/lrm/source/packages.rst

 may change between two successive reads without an intervening update, or successive updates may occur without any intervening reads and appear to have no effect on the program.
-Often volatile states represent inputs or outputs to external devices or subsystems.
+Often volatile states represent inputs or outputs to external devices or subsystems. *Note, however, that the current draft does not include a complete model of volatile state.*

 The abstract state aspect provides a way to designate a named abstract state as being volatile, usually representing an external input or output.